bedezign/yii2-audit/docs.md

 # Documentation

+Yii2 Audit tracks each hit to your application (via an web or console entry script, eg `web/index.php` or `yii`) and stores this as an `AuditEntry`.

+A `Panel` is a class responsible for capturing and displaying data.
+Panel data is given an `entry_id` and is related to an `AuditEntry`.
+This data is displayed in detail within the entry view page and may also have its own views and dashboards.

 ## Configuration

 - [Installation and Configuration](installation/)
 - [Module Configuration](module-configuration/)
 - [Utility Functions](utility-functions/)

 ## Panels

-Panels are classes that are responsible for capturing and displaying data.
-A panel is displayed within an entry.
-An entry represents a single hit to your application (via an web or console entry script, eg `web/index.php` or `yii`).

 - [Creating a Custom Panel to Log Rendered Views](custom-views-panel/)
 - [Database](database-panel/)